google/shenzhen-go/ROADMAP.md

 * Actually really really **for reals** write some documentation, Josh.
     * Help text in part editor, title text on part menu
+* Write an installer?
+(Obtains necessary components on demand?
+Or bundles them?
+Or one of each?)
 * Quick channel creator (embed channel UI into a dropdown, default name, interface{}, cap 0)
 * Improve the style and implementation of the UI (Polymer?)
 * Consider a different name for the project (or not!).